tnthung/better-svelte-writable/README.md

 const {
-  set,          // a  set       function just like the native writable update,       // an update    function just like the native writable subscribe,    // a  subscribe function just like the native writable
+  set,          // a  set       function just like the native writable update,       // an update    function just like the native writable

-  get,          // a  method for getting the current value without invoking the update previous,     // an array which contains tracked previous values that can be used a store } = writable(0);
+  get,          // a  method for getting the current value without invoking the update previous,     // an array which contains tracked previous values that can be used a store subscribe,    // a  method for subscribing to the value changes } = writable(0);
 ```